hackspanner/libpd4unity/README.md

 The whole libpd API hasn't been tested, but will happen at some point in the near future.
 Feel free to test and report any issues.

 ### setup: ###
 To ensure cross-platform compatibility, place all patches, audio files and externals in Assets > StreamingAssets > PdAssets.
-Externals have been tested and work fine on OSX.
-Other platforms are pending.
+Externals are untested.

 ### known issues: ###
 * Unpredictable SIGILL when using Unity Editor